CoffeeCrew Blog

 2 Egg whites

-In a large mixing bowl (which will ultimately hold your several days worth of waffle mix) stir together flour, baking powder and salt.
+In a large mixing bowl (which will ultimately hold several days worth of waffle mix) stir together flour, baking powder and salt.

 In yet-another-bowl whip egg white to form a stiff peak.